 4. Craft care packages

 You can encourage sound mental health by promoting well-being.
 One way to accomplish this is to organize and send care packages filled with feel-good items.
-Things like coloring books and calming tea can be a comfort to someone with anxiety, depression, and other mental health disorders.
+While people should always seek out the help of a medical professional, things like coloring books and calming tea can be a comfort to someone with anxiety, depression, and other mental health disorders.
 It’s always meaningful to show someone you care with a kind gesture.
-And if you want help with funding, turn to crowdfunding.

 5. Share your story

-Showing your vulnerabilities is a real challenge.
-But the impact it can have on others is profound.
-For example, comedian and Netflix star Maria Bamford’s fundraiser for stigma-free mental health awareness both told her story of having bipolar and raised funds for NAMI (National Alliance on Mental Illness).
+Showing your vulnerabilities is a challenge for everyone, but the impact it can have on others is profound.
+Comedian and Netflix star Maria Bamford’s fundraiser for stigma-free mental health awareness told her story of having bipolar disorder and raised funds for the National Alliance on Mental Illness at the same time.
+Not only did she share her story, but she raised money for others in similar situations to get help they may be in need of but can’t afford.

 6. Go social